Overview

 The second stage involves partial replacement of warehouse and operational service facilities.
 This features a new building that is expected to be two stories high.

-As part of this, we’ve prepared a MID Proposal Report that examines the potential environmental, social and economic impacts of the project, as well as strategies to address these impacts.
+A MID Proposal Report for this project was submitted to the Planning Minister for review on 20 November 2025.
+The Report examines the potential environmental, social and economic impacts of the project, as well as strategies to address these impacts.

 Where to view the report